kinpro1024/ErgoWarrior/README.md

 ### v0 (Alpha and Beta Builds)

 A kof style 4+4 (L+R) controller will be released as Alpha by mid-October with a beta build arriving on the same platform in late October.
+(Alpha Build out.)

 ### v1 (Full Release)